troublete/go-luadb/README.md

-ok = db.ping() -- returns ok if ping successful; or throws an error rows = db.query('select * from ...') -- runs query and returns rows as table of tables; or throws an error lastId, rowsAffected = db.exec('insert into ...') -- executes query, and returns state vars as numbers; or throws an error
+ok = db.ping() -- returns ok if ping successful; or throws an error rows = db.query('select * from ...') -- runs query and returns rows as table of tables; or throws an error lastId, rowsAffected = db.exec('insert into ...') -- executes query, and returns state vars as integers; or throws an error
 ```

 ## Build